Heisei Haizanhei Sumire-chan: Characters

 Yūsei's mother and the mama of the snack bar where Sumire works part-time.

 Publication

 Heisei Haizanhei Sumire-chan is written and illustrated by Satomi U. It was originally published as a one-shot in March 2023, before beginning serialization in Kodansha's Weekly Young Magazine in January 2024.
-The series has been compiled into seven tankōbon volumes as of September 2025.
+The series has been compiled into eleven tankōbon volumes as of August 2026.
 A promotional video featuring Hiromi Igarashi voicing the character Sushi Karma was released in December 2024 to promote the fourth volume.
 A collaboration manga chapter with the manga series Noa-senpai wa Tomodachi was released that same month.